rio-org/rio-monorepo/README.md

 A monitoring tool that restarts the configured executable when file changes in the configured directory are detected.

 Within the `packages/*` directories, you will notice a `nodemode.json` that has an executable script of `exec: pnpm typecheck && pnpm build`.
-This is to ensure that the codebase is fully type-checked and built - ready for dependants to import.
+This is to ensure that the codebase is fully type-checked and built - ready for dependents to import.
 Remember, that the built configuration is only intended for the final built code and not the source code.
 This form of double Type-checking also quite performant as the Typescript compilation is cached in the form a generate `tsconfig.tsbuildinfo` file thanks to the `incremental: true` Typescript configuration option.

 #### Jest